 Travelling abroad can be hugely rewarding for students, but it is important that careful and detailed preparation takes place.
-All trips abroad, with the exception of school exchanges, should be booked through a reputable travel agency with experience in the organisation of trips for schools and young people.
+All trips abroad, except for school exchanges, should be booked through a reputable travel agency with experience in the organisation of trips for schools and young people.